You are here

 Over-the-top cocktails, ooey gooey ice cream treats and vegetables – yup, you read that right, vegetables – highlight the summer’s hottest food and drink crazes across the city.

-Fads come and go, and come and go again, and that’s exactly what’s happened with tiki drinks.
-The delightfully tacky 1980s trend has made a resurgence in the nation’s capital with rum-forward hot spots like Potomac Distilling Company’s Tiki TNT and Coconut Club, both of which are brightly lit and excel with vibrant drinkware and mugs.
+Who said drinking had to be boring?
+Tiki vibes, adult slushies and punchbowls can liven up your libation life, and the trend is having a moment in the nation’s capital through rum-forward hot spots like Potomac Distilling Company’s Tiki TNT and Coconut Club, both of which are brightly lit and excite with vibrant drinkware and mugs.
+Archipelago on U Street serves up mai tais, daquiris and other rum-centric drinks, along with an Asian-inspired food menu (note that for now, the restaurant is only offering outdoor seating and to-go options).
 Cuban café/bar Colada Shop offers up understated tiki classics and Farmers Fishers Bakers hosts an outdoor tiki patio menu.
-If you’re looking for colorful and delicious flavors but want to hold off on the booze, sip on one of the agua frescas from the Cascade Café at the National Gallery of Art.
-Also available: its mango, lemon, blood orange and raspberry gelatos.
+If you’re looking for tropical flavors but want to hold off on the booze, sip on one of the agua frescas from the Cascade Café at the National Gallery of Art.

 Vegan and plant-based diets have taken off – whether for weight loss, skincare or to reduce inflammation, it seems like everyone is going green with what they eat.
-Luckily, some homegrown DC restaurants are dishing out delicious plant-based options to satisfy your appetite.
-Chaia Tacos is an unconventional tacquería serving insanely delicious tacos made entirely of vegetables.
-The fast-casual spot, with locations in Georgetown and Penn Quarter/Chinatown, offer irresistible takes like the creamy kale and potato, rainbow carrot and pea shoot and smoky collard greens.
-The green rice with feta, herb pesto and pepitas is to die for.
-Top it off with a glass of fresh green tea and your mind, body and soul will thank you.
-You can also get your veggie on at Urbana in Dupont Circle, where chef Ethan McKee has created a vegetarian antipasti board. complete with fresh dips like a Tuscan hummus starring white beans, lemon, garlic and tahini.
+Luckily, some homegrown DC restaurants are dishing out awesome plant-based options to satisfy your appetite.
+Chaia Tacos is an unconventional tacquería serving vegetable-based versions of the beloved meal in Georgetown and Penn Quarter/Chinatown; think creamy kale and potato and braised mushroom.
+A side of green rice with feta, herb pesto and pepitas is to die for, and you can top it off with a glass of fresh green tea.
+You can also get your veggie on at Urbana in Dupont Circle, where Chef Ethan McKee has created a vegetarian antipasti board complete with fresh dips like a Tuscan hummus that stars white beans, lemon, garlic and tahini.